LedgerHQ/device-sdk-ts/CONTRIBUTING.md

 - Follow the git workflow, prefix your branches and do not create unnecessary merge commits.
 - Be mindful when creating Pull Requests, clearly specify the purpose of your changes and include tests where applicable.
-- Device SDKs are mostly accepting bugfix contributions.
+- Device Management Kit is mostly accepting bugfix contributions.
 Feature contributions are subject to review; they may be declined if they don't align with our roadmap or our long-term objectives.

 ## Guidelines